-Carts and trolleys: To carry all the tools and supplies needed to accomplish an excellent cleaning job, your employees will need sturdy carts that have been specially designed for this purpose.
+Carts and trolleys: To carry all the tools and supplies needed to accomplish an excellent cleaning job, you will need sturdy carts that have been specially designed for this purpose.

 Vacuum cleaners: You’ll want to find an industrial grade vacuum cleaner since you’ll be using it far more than one would get used in a typical household.
 Look for a vacuum cleaner with a high HEPA rating to help reduce airborne dust particles.

-Carpet steam cleaners: Carpets that get trod upon day in and day out will eventually require a deeper cleaning despite getting vacuumed regularly.
+Carpet steam cleaners: Carpets that get used day in and day out will eventually require a deeper cleaning despite getting vacuumed regularly.
 To accomplish this task, you’ll need a high-quality steam-cleaner.

 Vehicles: An important question to ask yourself is whether your employees will be expected to drive themselves and their equipment needed for cleaning to and from your customers’ locations.
 If not, it will be necessary for you to purchase vans to transport your crews.
 Of course, this may not be a requirement from the beginning, but it is something to think about for your future.

-Of course, should you choose to purchase a commercial cleaning company franchise, you’ll have access to a wealth of expertise, experience, and knowledge, not to mention the combined buying power of all the franchisees.
-Contact JAN-PRO and become a franchisee today!
+Of course, should you choose to purchase a commercial cleaning franchise, you’ll have access to a wealth of expertise, experience, and knowledge, not to mention the combined buying power of all the franchisees.
+Usually, an equipment kit is included when you start!
+If you’re looking to work for yourself, but not by yourself, in a commercial cleaning business, contact JAN-PRO and become a franchisee today!